DouniaBK/joe_and_the_chick/README.md

  * Coffee ☕:

-    The coffee mug is a trap that gives joe super speed leading to a challenging navigation in the game.
+    The coffee mug is a trap that gives Joe super speed leading to challenging navigation in the game.
 The speed is increased by 25%.

 * The score:

-    It is displayed outside of the game field and it increments everytime the player scores or looses points.
-The score of the player, also determines the level of the game:
+    It is displayed outside of the game field and it increments every time the player scores or loses points.
+The score of the player also determines the level of the game.

 * The level design:

     The game is designed with three levels in mind.
-As the player scores 5 points, he moves to the next, second level and then third level.
+As the player scores 5 points, he moves to the next, second level, and then third level.
 Each level is designed differently.
-The speed increases, the barrier maze changes, new items appear on the field making the game more and more challenging.
+The speed increases, the barrier maze changes and new items appear on the field making the game more and more challenging.
 #### Additional Features

 The menu: